 - Financial Aid Office – The maze of financial forms and information is never easy.
 Has anyone in particular been especially helpful?

 - Grandparents– These family members may be actively helpful or just quietly there – and proud.
 Don’t forget to include them.

 - Your support system – Who gets you through?

 - Your spouse – Don’t forget to thank each other.

 These lists are clearly not exhaustive, and many of those listed here may not be relevant to you or your student.
 We only want to get your thinking started.
 Part of the fun will be in coming up with your own, personal list.
-Actually, the New Year’s Resolution for 2013 just comes down to one – Resolve to offer unexpected thanks (and to help your student to offer thanks) as often as possible this year.
+Actually, sometimes a New Year’s Resolution just comes down to one – Resolve to offer unexpected thanks (and to help your student to offer thanks) as often as possible this year.